 - Improved freshness – Of course, homemade food tastes, looks, and smells significantly better than any mass-produced version.

-An additional benefit is that homemade baby foods may protect babies from developing food allergies, as suggested by a recent study.
+An additional benefit is that homemade baby foods may protect babies from developing food allergies.
 When comparing diets of infants who were fed more fruits, vegetables, and homemade foods with the diets of infants who were fed more processed or ready-to-eat meals, the study found there may be an association between diet and food allergies and that homemade foods can potentially help to prevent the development of food allergies.

 Homemade vs. Store-Bought